Jamie135/Tokenizer/README.md

 ### Wallet: MetaMask

 MetaMask is a popular choice for managing digital assets and interacting with decentralized applications on Web 3.0 ecosystem.

-Here are some reasons why you should consider using MetaMask:
+**Advantages**:

 1. **User-Friendly Interface**: MetaMask offers an intuitive and easy-to-use interface, making it accessible for both beginners and experienced users.